The approved GCPS Clinic Information Card must be completed yearly for each student. The purpose of the clinic card is to:

 - reason for medication

 The medication must be received at school in an appropriate Childproof Container, and must be accompanied by a completed Administration of Medication Request Form.
+This form is available by request from the school clinic.

 E-mail or Faxed permission can ONLY be accepted once, in an emergency situation.
 The transmission must include the student’s full name, name of the medication, dose to be administered, and reason for the medication.